Crazy (Aerosmith song): Music video

-The video for the song was directed by Marty Callner and received heavy rotation on MTV.
-It was one of the most requested videos of 1994.
+The music video for the song was directed by American director Marty Callner and received heavy rotation on MTV, being one of the channel's most requested videos of 1994.
 It featured the third appearance of Alicia Silverstone in the band's videos, and was the career debut of Steven's then 16-year-old daughter, Liv Tyler.
 The decision to cast Liv in the video for "Crazy" was based on the video's creators having seen her in a Pantene commercial.
 "I understand why people might have a problem with [the video's content]," she remarked.
 "But I have no problem with it, and Steven has no problem with it.
 And if other people have a problem with it, it's their problem."

 The film-like video depicts Silverstone and Tyler as schoolgirls who skip class and run away, driving off in a 1993 black Ford Mustang GT convertible in a manner similar to the 1991 film Thelma & Louise.
 The two use their good looks to take advantage of a service station clerk and, needing money, enter an amateur pole-dancing competition.
 The video is edited to show the similarities in stage moves of Steven Tyler and daughter Liv.
 The girls win the dance competition, then spend the night in a motel.
 They continue their joyride the following day, where they encounter a young, sweaty and shirtless farmer (played by model Dean Kelly) aboard a tractor tilling land in the countryside.
 They persuade him to join them in their journey, where they all go skinny dipping in a lake.
 The girls take off with his clothes and leave him behind at the lake.
 Naked, he chases after them, and rejoins them in the convertible.
 The final seconds of the video show the word "Crazy" spelled out in cursive in the cropland by the still-running tractor as the farmer runs towards it and the girls drive off.

 Jason London makes a short cameo at the end in a tag scene, reprising his character from the "Amazing" video.